MatthewPortman/galaxymusic/README.md

 installation of your choice.
 Modify the hyperparameter `music_filename` to select the music file you would like to process.
 Then run the notebook to generate a galaxy mosaic synchronized and informed by the music.

+For more details, see the documentation inside `galaxy_music.ipynb`.

+Note, galaxymusic contains some utilization of the galfitlib library, which is not yet ready for distribution.
+A local copy is included in the repository.
+A few of the modules used in `galaxy_music.ipynb` can be found there in the `utilities/music` directory.
+Any additional utility used throughout is from functionality included in the library itself.

+[//]: # (### Adding Galaxies to a Mosaic)

 [//]: # (To create a galaxy mosaic, use the `add_galaxy_to_mosaic` function:)